How Old are Chicks at the Store?

 What You Will Need Before Buying Chicks

-Here are some important things you need before buying chicks:
+Here are some essential things you need before buying chicks:

 • Enough Time

-If you want to buy chicks and introduce them to your flock or backyard, you need enough time for their proper care.
+If you want to buy chicks and introduce them to your flock or backyard, you need enough time to properly care for them.

 • Enough Space